August 2025 Updates

 What are billable overages?

-Billable overages are scenarios where Walmart has received a greater value in goods than what was paid by Walmart on a specific PO.
-These overages are opportunities to get paid for the value of additional goods received by sending an additional invoice.
+Billable overages are scenarios where Walmart has received a greater value in goods than what was already invoiced for on a specific PO.
+These are opportunities to get paid for goods actually received by Walmart.

 How are billable overages identified?

-Multiple data sources are reviewed including invoices, payments, and receiving data in order to find these billing opportunities across the last two years of POs.
+Multiple data sources are reviewed including invoices, payments, and receiving data in order to find these billing opportunities.
 Two years is the window of time that you have to bill for these overages.
-We wait 125 days after the invoice date on a PO before making an overage judgment on a PO.
-We have this waiting period so that we can ensure that all goods have been received by Walmart, and also to ensure that the initial payment of the invoice has been finalized.
+SupplyPike waits 130 days after the invoice date on a PO before identifying the overage.
+This waiting period ensures that all goods have been received by Walmart and all initial invoices are paid to determine if there is a remaining overage amount.

 The most important thing to know is that these are overages identified with Walmart's own receiving data.